The everyday 'being conscious', or having subjective awareness; taking conscious notice, of whatever we may experience subjectively

 then apparantly it doesn't belong to a separate category in reality.

-E.g., 'having two pairs of wings' is in the realm of animals a unique feature
+E.g., 'having two pairs of wings' is in the realm of animals a unique feature of insects

 (but not of spiders, birds or dogs).